 - Birds have toothless beaked jaws we simply call a beak or a bill.
 Mammals have a mouth, usually with teeth growing out of the gumline.

 - Birds have a baggy organ called the crop at the lower end of the esophagus.
-The crop temporarily stores the feed and harbors microbial activity for food digestion.
+The pouch temporarily stores the feed and harbors microbial activity for food digestion.

 - Mammals produce immune cells called lymphocytes in the lymph nodes present across the body.
 The nodes and their related vessels make up the lymphatic system.
 On the other hand, birds lack lymph nodes and the lymphatic system.
 Instead, have a distinct organ called the bursa of Fabricius for B-lymphocytes production.
 The only exceptions are swans and ducks that have some lymph lands.